Daikoman-palanarame2/Pokedex/README.md

 1. Sign up at https://www.mongodb.com/cloud/atlas and create a free shared cluster (M0).
 2. Create a database user (username and password).
-3. In "Network Access" allow your app IPs or 0.0.0.0/0 for testing (less secure).
+3. In "Network Access" allow only the IP addresses that need access.
+For temporary testing you may allow 0.0.0.0/0, but this is less secure and should never be used in production.
 4. Get the connection string and replace <username>, <password>, and <dbname>.
    Example: